 Like a car, you'll want to take note of where you parked and don't walk away without locking it.
 Similarly, depending on the area and the amount of time, parking may require a small fee, while other areas are free.
 Oftentimes, bikes are parked and/or locked on the sidewalk or a random railing.
 There's nothing like coming back out to a sidewalk cleared of bicycles.
-In Japan, authorities have the right to cut your lock and transport your bike by truck to a nearby garage.
+In Japan, authorities have the right to cut your lock and transport your bike by truck to a nearby garage - we call it "bike jail".
 Depending on the area, you'll have a period of time to claim your bike and pay a fine to retrieve it.
 Otherwise, all bikes go to heaven.

 Riding Solo (Or Not)

 The rules vary for each prefecture, but a designated child seat can (and should) be attached to either the front or the rear (both is also acceptable if you have two munchkins) of bicycles.
 Now, you can't just go and modify your road bike - it'll have to be a mamachari (literally, mom's bike).
 Infants are generally allowed to sit in the front, while the older child (under the age of 6) sits in the back.

 You'll see people do it all the time but riding with a passenger (with the exception of children in child seats) is illegal.
 Whether the passenger is standing precariously or sitting on that seat atop the rear wheel, it's all no bueno.

 Finally, don't ride side by side.
 Leave that toilet paper under or over debate for when you all aren't on bicycles.

 Two Strikes and You’re Out